-In the era of transparency, when HCAHPS scores are publicly reported, healthcare leaders have a vested interest in improving patient satisfaction.
+HCAHPS scores are publicly reported, and healthcare leaders have a vested interest in improving patient satisfaction.
 But I think there is some confusion out there about what the ultimate goal is.
 Is it to create a more positive patient experience or to just get better scores?
 At face value, you might think that the two are one and the same.
 Not so.
-I find that when the pressure is on to improve the scores, people start to strategize more about how to influence the patient rather than focusing on a better experience that will earn them the top scores.
+I find that when the pressure is on to improve the scores, people start to strategize more about how to influence the patient rather than focusing on a better experience.
 Somehow, people have managed to separate the patient’s experience from the scores.

 Ask yourself if your focus is the score or the experience.
-Are they intertwined in your strategy?
+Does your strategy intertwine the score and experience?
 If not, they should be.
 Make sure you are focusing on getting better, not just on getting better scores.
-Own the scores and earn the scores.
+Own and earn the score.
 And lastly, make sure your whole team sees how the two are intertwined.